CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 ### Interface

-_Use these options to further customise the TM:PE user interface..._
+_Use these options to further customize the TM:PE user interface..._

 #### Lock main menu button position